argoproj/argo-events/README.md

     kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/hack/k8s/manifests/gateway-controller-deployment.yaml
     ```

+**Note**: If you have already deployed the argo workflow controller in another namespace
+and the controller is namespace scoped, make sure to deploy a new controller in `argo-events` namespace.

 ## Get Started
 Lets deploy a webhook gateway and sensor,

  * First, we need to setup event sources for gateway to listen.
-The event sources for any gateway are managed using K8s configmaps.
+The event sources for any gateway are managed using K8s configmap.

    ```bash
    kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/gateways/webhook-gateway-configmap.yaml